PGC@ITSTRIANGLE.COM 406.394.2236

 Kim married Nola (Sorenson, New Plymouth Idaho) in 1984.
 They worked side by side to create the Peterson Grain & Cattle we know today.
 They have three children and two grandchildren.

 Casey (the oldest) is married to Chancin Solomon, and they have one daughter, Cate.
-They are active in the PGC seedstock herd and live on Chancin's family ranch south of Havre.
-Casey is a veterinarian and specializes in cattle reproduction and embryo transfer (Milk River Reproduction/Milk River Genetics).
+They are active in the PGC seedstock herd and operate Chancin's family ranch south of Havre.
+Casey is a veterinarian and specializes in cattle reproduction and embryo transfer (Milk River Reproduction).

 Ben (the youngest) manages the farming side of the operation.
 Along with Kim they raise grain crops and all the hay needed to supply the bull development yard and winter cow forage.